r4pi/r4pi.org/content/using_r.md

-# Using R on the Raspberry Pi
+# Using R

+R has it's own interactive REPL ([Read-eval-print loop](https://en.wikipedia.org/wiki/Read–eval–print_loop)) and this is where many R users on Linux will start.

 ## Installing packages